-The Phase 1b trial is additionally evaluating ME-401 (60 mg) in combination with zanubrutinib, an investigational inhibitor of Bruton's tyrosine kinase ("BTK") being developed by BeiGene, Ltd. ("BeiGene").
-Pursuant to a collaboration initiated with BeiGene in October 2018, we began evaluating the safety and efficacy of ME-401 in combination with zanubrutinib for the treatment of patients with various B-cell malignancies.
+The Phase 1b trial is additionally evaluating ME-401 (60 mg) in combination with zanubrutinib (marketed as Brukinsa®), an inhibitor of Bruton's tyrosine kinase ("BTK") developed by BeiGene, Ltd. ("BeiGene").
+Pursuant to a collaboration initiated with BeiGene in October 2018, we began evaluating the safety and efficacy of ME-401 in combination with zanubrutinib for the treatment of patients with various relapsed or refractory B-cell malignancies.
 The cost of the combination trial is being equally shared.
 Each company is supplying its own investigational agent.
 We retain all commercial rights to ME-401 and BeiGene retains all commercial rights to zanubrutinib.